 - Refill clay teapot/Gaiwan with hot water

-- Pour the steeped tea into serving cup and divided into small teacups and serve
+- Pour the steeped tea into a serving cup and divided it into small teacups and serve

-- Repeat 8-15 times depends on personal taste.
+- Repeat 8-15 times depending on personal taste.

 Storage of Pu’erh Tea